stephencweiss/stephencharlesweiss.com/content/blog/2019-07-19/psql-sequences.md

 | '3' | 'Ford'     | false     |
 | '4' | 'Chrysler' | false     |

-When a user gets their hands on the table, they’re not satisfied with only four options and want to add a new row.
+When a user gets their hands on the table, they're not satisfied with only four options and want to add a new row.

 Rather than use a `MAX` statement to get the current max and increment the value, maintaining a sequence enables Postgres to manage that on our behalf.